 The goal of MBT is to improve your ability to recognise your own and others' mental states.
 You learn to step back from your thoughts about yourself and others and examine them to see if they're valid.

 You might get MBT in a hospital, where you would stay as an inpatient.

 - group sessions with other people

 - out-of-hours telephone support

-Arts or creative therapies are not first line interventions.
+Arts or creative therapies are not the first treatments you can get for BPD.
 But they have shown some benefits for people with BPD.
-These can be individual or part of a group.
+These therapies can be given on an individual basis or as part of a group.

 - art therapy